Gayathri0161/aws-devops-zero-to-hero/day-4/README.md

 Gateways and endpoints

     A gateway connects your VPC to another network.
 For example, use an internet gateway to connect your VPC to the internet.
 Use a VPC endpoint to connect to AWS services privately, without the use of an internet gateway or NAT device.
-    NAT gateway is used for masking of ip address Peering connections
+    NAT gateway is used for masking of ip address without exposing actual Ip address of the application server Peering connections

     Use a VPC peering connection to route traffic between the resources in two VPCs.